system-zero/system-zero/README.md

   - The `ptrdiff_t` type is in standard C, and it is the adequate type to handle pointer arithmetic.
 We also assume that an allocator can claim at most PTRDIFF_MAX.
-    So our Pointer and the Memsize Type are both aliases to `integer`.
+    So our Pointer Type is an alias to `integer`.

     There is also a C string Type, though the support is really basic right now, and probably it is a good idea to handle some operations on them, with the